Superman in film: Superman III (1983)

 For the third installment, Ilya Salkind wrote a treatment that expanded the film's scope to a cosmic scale, introducing villains Brainiac and Mister Mxyzptlk, as well as Supergirl.
 Warner Bros., however, rejected and retooled the script into their own film, trimming Brainiac down into the film's evil "ultimate computer".
-The final product co-starred comedian Richard Pryor as computer wizard Gus Gorman, who—under the manipulation of a millionaire magnate—creates a form of Kryptonite that turns Superman into an evil self.
+The final product co-starred comedian Richard Pryor as computer genius Gus Gorman, who is manipulated into making fake Kryptonite that corrupts Superman.

 Despite its success, fans were disappointed, in particular with Pryor's performance diluting the serious tone of the previous films, as well as controversy over the depiction of the evil Superman.
 Salkind's rejected proposal was eventually released online in 2007.

 Supergirl (1984)

 Along with gaining the film rights to Superman, Alexander and Ilya Salkind also purchased the rights to the character of Superman's cousin, Supergirl.

 Supergirl was released in 1984 as a spin-off of the Reeve films; Reeve was slated to have a cameo but he ultimately backed out, though his likeness appears in a photo.
 It stars Helen Slater in her first motion picture in the title role, with Faye Dunaway (who received top billing) playing the primary villain, Selena, along with Marc McClure reprising his role as Jimmy Olsen.

-Though the film fared poorly at the box office, Slater was nominated for a Saturn Award for her performance.
+Although the film received mostly negative reviews from critics and fared poorly at the box office, Slater was nominated for a Saturn Award for her performance.

 Superman IV: The Quest for Peace (1987)

 Cannon Films picked up an option for a fourth film, directed by Sidney J. Furie, with Reeve reprising the role due to his interest in the film's topic regarding nuclear weapons.
 Several others reprised their roles as well, including Kidder (Lois Lane) and Hackman (Lex Luthor).
-However, Cannon decided to cut the budget, resulting in poor special effects and heavy re-editing, which contributed to the film's poor reception.
+Cannon decided to cut the budget, resulting in poor special effects and heavy re-editing, which contributed to the film's poor reception.

-Though the film was a minor financial success, Warner Bros. decided to end the series, following negative reception of the last two films.
+Although the film was a minor financial success, Warner Bros. decided to end the series, following the mixed to negative reception of the last two films.